sfago2024/www/content/register.md

 Bus transportation between convention events is **included** in all registration rates.

+## Model Financial Support Request Letter to Employer

+Asking your employer for funds to attend the convention?
+You may download and adapt our
+{% docx_link(href="/attachments/AGO 2024 Financial Support Request.docx") %}financial
+support request letter{% end %}
+for your use when requesting financial support to attend the 2024 AGO National Convention.

 # Partner organizations

 Member registration rates are available to current members of the following organizations: